ossacolsale/BPMNator/README.md

 ## Usage

-Once compiled, it can be used in several ways.
+This is a quick guideline. **For a complete guideline of BPMNAtor YAML syntax and library methods, visit https://github.com/ossacolsale/bpmnator/wiki.**

-First you need to create one YAML-BPMNator file.
+Once installed, you need to create one YAML-BPMNator file.
 For example:

 ```YAML
 name: Example process